Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/01-conditionals.md

 Right now, our goal is to accept a single guess and tell the user if it was too high, too low, or just right.
 In future lessons, we'll extend it to make it a more interesting game.

+Before we get started we need to set up the file that we're going to be working with.
+Follow the instructions from the file setup lesson to navigate to the precourse directory that has your `hello.py` file.
+Create a new file called `game.py` using the `touch` command and use the `code` command to open it in VSCode.

 ### Generating Random Numbers

 For this project we're going to need to generate random numbers between 0 and 100.
 We can do this by using the `randint` function from the `random` module.